Rashtrakuta Empire: Society

 Chronicles mention more castes than the four commonly known castes in the Hindu social system, some as many as seven castes.
 Al-Biruni, the famed 10th century Persian / central Asian Indologist mentions sixteen castes including the four basic castes of Brahmins, Kshatriya, Vaishya and Sudras.
 The Zakaya or Lahud caste consisted of communities specialising in dance and acrobatics.
 People in the professions of sailing, hunting, weaving, cobblery, basket making and fishing belonged to specific castes or subcastes.
 The Antyajas caste provided many menial services to the wealthy.
 Brahmins enjoyed the highest status in Rashtrakuta society; only those Kshatriyas in the Sat-Kshatriya sub-caste (noble Kshatriyas) were higher in status.

 The careers of Brahmins usually related to education, the judiciary, astrology, mathematics, poetry and philosophy or the occupation of hereditary administrative posts.
-Also Brahmins increasingly practiced non-Brahminical professions (agriculture, trade in betel nuts and martial posts).
+Also Brahmins increasingly practised non-Brahminical professions (agriculture, trade in betel nuts and martial posts).
 Capital punishment, although widespread, was not given to the royal Kshatriya sub-castes or to Brahmins found guilty of heinous crimes (as the killing of a Brahmin in medieval Hindu India was itself considered a heinous crime).
 As an alternate punishment to enforce the law a Brahmin's right hand and left foot was severed, leaving that person disabled.

 By the 9th century, kings from all the four castes had occupied the highest seat in the monarchical system in Hindu India.
 Admitting Kshatriyas to Vedic schools along with Brahmins was customary, but the children of the Vaishya and Shudra castes were not allowed.
 Landownership by people of all castes is recorded in inscriptions Intercaste marriages in the higher castes were only between highly placed Kshatriya girls and Brahmin boys, but was relatively frequent among other castes.
 Intercaste functions were rare and dining together between people of various castes was avoided.